alminagorta/Systems-model-in-Wetlands-to-Allocate-water-and-Manage-Plant-Spread/README.md

 ## How to use the model:
 * Install GAMS on your computer and open the GAMS file
 * Save the Input-Excel file on the same GAMS file
-* Run the GAMS model
+* Run the GAMS code

 ### Alternative Scenarios:
 The model can perform different scenarios such as: